Hawaii 5-0 Burger

 Can the garlic aioli be made ahead of time?

-Yes — the notes say leftover aioli keeps in the refrigerator for up to 3 days.
-The aioli is quick: 1/3 cup mayonnaise, 1 minced garlic clove, 1 tsp lemon juice, 1/2 tsp salt, and 1/8 tsp black pepper, whisked together.
+Yes — leftover aioli keeps in the refrigerator for up to 3 days.
+It’s quick to make: whisk together 1/3 cup mayonnaise, 1 minced garlic clove, 1 tsp lemon juice, ½ tsp salt, and 1/8 tsp black pepper.
 Making it ahead lets the garlic flavor mellow into the mayo.

 View Comments (1) View Comments (1)